 Most commonly, hobbyists use one or more clear plastic 2 liter bottles to culture microalgae.
 I'm currently using two 1 gallon Hawaiian Punch jugs.
 Simply drill a hole in the cap for the airline tubing, with a little room for air to escape (to avoid a build up of air pressure which could affect air flow).
 I used a 1/4” bit, which seems to work fine.
 I have read where people have used floss to cover open gaps; but with a 1/4" hole, this really isn't necessary.

 I didn't actually drink the Hawaiian Punch, so I just rinsed out the bottles after pouring it down the drain.
 I didn't bother to sterilize them, but have read where others have recommended it.
-Actually, I haven't sterilized any of my containers or other equipment.
-I do, however, keep everything clean, and prevent contamination from tank water.
-Also, I make sure that any of the equipment that I use for rotifers is never also used to culture phyto.
+Actually, I don't regularly sterilized my containers or other equipment.
+I do, however, try to keep everything clean, and prevent contamination from tank water.
+Also, I make sure that any of the equipment that I use for rotifers isn't used to culture phyto.